-The new General Data Protection Regulation (GDPR) was passed in May 2016 and will be enforceable May 2018.
+The new General Data Protection Regulation (GDPR) will be passed in May 2016 and enforceable May 2018.
 It legislates how you manage, protect and administer marketing data.
 Here are some answers to key questions…

 (On Friday 24 June 2016 the UK voted to leave the EU.
 See my post on the DMA website for more information, 3 reasons I’m still implementing my GDPR plan)